water based oils

 This number was changed in 1948 to 46233 after nationalisation (British Rail) until its withdrawal from service with the demise of steam.

-Some Friends of Leamington Station on Platform 2
+Some Friends of Leamington Station enjoying a coffee together among their gardens on Platform 2

 Station train hedge created by Friends of Leamington Station Platform 2